COVID-19 is a notifiable disease in Tasmania under the Public Health Act 1997.

 You can also download a fact sheet on how to use the COVID-19 Tasmanian HealthPathways here, and watch a short video tutorial here.

-Whole-of-population telehealth expansion
+Whole-of-population telehealth expansion and the Medicare Benefits Schedule

 The Australian Government has announced whole-of-population telehealth for patients, general practice, primary care and other medical services to support the response to COVID-19.